Jafri115/dynamic_fraud_detection/README.md

 pip install gradio
 python gradio_demo.py /path/to/saved_model.h5
 ```
+The demo expects the Wikipedia tabular features along with an edit sequence.
+The
+sequence should be provided as space- or comma-separated page category IDs,
-The demo expects the Wikipedia feature values described above and outputs whether the user is predicted to be a vandal.
+e.g. `"12 32 18 7"`.
+The app outputs whether the user is predicted to be a
+vandal and the associated probability.

 ### Contributing
 For questions or contributions, please contact Wasif Jafri on GitHub at https://github.com/wasifjafri.